F-Stack/f-stack/dpdk/doc/guides/prog_guide/bbdev.rst

 one or more queues identified by queue IDs.
 While different devices may have different capabilities (e.g. support different operation types), all queues on a device support identical configuration possibilities.
-A queue is configured for only one type of operation and is configured at initializations time.
+A queue is configured for only one type of operation and is configured at initialization time.
 When an operation is enqueued to a specific queue ID, the result is dequeued from the same queue ID.